halcy/makeansi/README.md

    * -loop (int): For animations, loop this many times.
       Default: 0 (loop forever).

+   * -nodelay: Turns off animation delay, frames are just written as fast as possible.
+Default: Off.

    * -frame (int): For animations, don't loop or animate but instead just display frame n.